How to Practice Sustainable Floor Care

 • they have been curated with the intention of doing as little harm to the environment as possible

-• they are able to be consistently practiced in an safe manner without depleting resources
+• they are able to be consistently practiced in a safe manner without depleting resources

 To aid in the mission for sustainable cleaning practices, the Environmental Protection Agency (EPA) has released two specific designating labels for cleaning products that have been proven to be less hazardous to the environment – the “Safer Choice” label program and the “Design for the Environment” label program.
 These labels help consumers easily identify if the cleaning products they buy are truly environmentally friendly or not when incorporating them into their cleaning routines.